HELIOS APP (Viking Centro App)

 To achieve this, a series of gradual implementations have been defined, allowing improvements to be integrated as the design system is updated or new features are tested, all while minimizing unnecessary risks.

-Monitoring and logging activities
+Monitoring and Logging activities

 Based on this data, corrective actions are determined by reviewing technical log files, where all relevant information is recorded.